• HOME

 What Is Neurosis?

-A hugely consequential dilemma – central and omnipresent in the psychology of human experience – occurs within the emotional polarities between shame and pride; it revolves specifically around the idealized Self that arises from it.
-At its root is the fact that the construct which is our Self-ideal is, by its very definition, constantly vulnerable to its own inevitable failure.
-The repudiation that the Self-ideal experiences when juxtaposed to our natural human complexity and fallibility creates a recurring cycle of emotional inflation (pride/grandiosity), followed by subsequent deflation (closely akin to shame itself, and which has sometimes been termed, “narcissistic injury”).
+A hugely consequential dilemma arises from within the emotional territory between shame and pride, specifically from the idealized Self we construct at the latter end of these two poles.
+At its root is the fact that our predominant sense of Self is constructed from a ‘curating’ process, that it reflects the characteristics and themes about ourselves that by their very nature represent a sanitized and enhanced experience of being.
+Thereby, the construct of the Self is constantly vulnerable to confrontation with its own inevitable failure.
+The repudiation that the Self-ideal experiences when juxtaposed to our natural human complexity and fallibility creates a recurring cycle of inflation inherent to our narcissism (our pride/grandiosity), which inevitably results in its deflation by reality, an emotional experience closely akin to shame itself, and which has traditionally been termed, “narcissistic injury.”

-In the conduct of our lives we operate as full human beings, replete with our flaws, our shortcomings and our natural capacity for failures small and large.
-To the degree that our living identity is merged to an ideal model of ourselves, that sense of Self – constantly confronted with our flawed human reality present in all life situations – is likely to suffer some degree of continual, jarring deflation.
-Thereby, the Self becomes trapped within an internal emotional continuum of recurring shame and anxiety.
+In the conduct of our lives we operate as human beings, replete with our flaws, our shortcomings and our natural capacity for failures small and large.
+To the degree that our predominant sense of living identity is merged to an ideal model of ourselves, that sense of Self – constantly confronted with the flawed human reality that we present in all life situations – is likely to suffer some degree of continual, sometimes jarring repudiation and deflation.
+Thereby, the Self becomes trapped within a continuous internal emotional loop of recurring shame and anxiety.

 Our Worldview

-From its inception the structure of our Self’s story evolves within an even broader framework, which can be described as our “worldview.”
+From its inception the structure of our Self’s story evolves within a very broad perspective on reality, which can be described as our “worldview.”
 It is the overall vantage point from which we locate our Self and its story within the larger scheme of life around us.
 The perspectives of our worldview are primarily extracted from, and shaped by, the expressed and unexpressed feelings, the attitudes, and the behaviors that we witness and absorb in our earliest relationships – primarily those within our original family.
 As participants in our original family culture we continually observe and record how the adults closest to us interact with and conduct themselves in the external world.

 As children our attunement naturally operates at the “gut,” level, that is, primarily through feelings: We absorb reality in a way largely unobstructed by adult cognitive/intellectual faculties with its vast knowledge base.
 Thereby, we can more directly absorb subtle truths about our parents’ and elders’ sense of place and standing in their social milieu and the broader culture.
 We further note the kind of personality adaptations that our primary adult figures make in social interactions, and we take the measure of the quality and extent of their “agency,” that is, their impact on others in their social environment.